 Barn wedding venues continue to be popular, enticing Goop readers, Anthropologie shoppers and everyone in between.
 So, it should come as no surprise that celebs have hopped on the farm wedding bandwagon, too, with barns dressed in stunning rustic-chic decor.
 A-list couples like Blake Lively and Ryan Reynolds, Kate Bosworth and Michael Polish, and, Troian Bellisario and Patrick J. Adams, all ditched metropolis’ in favour of more rustic venues for their “I dos”.
 Pictured here: The Bridal Suite at Century Barn.

 You can start stealing inspiration from your wedding venue long before your big day - which is amazing because it’ll give you some creative direction for all the extra bits and bobs like stationery.
 Instead of going with a sleek, ultra-modern design for your invites, escort cards and menus, think about doing something that suits the country vibes of your barn venue.
-Consistency is key and incorporating materials like twine and pressed flowers will help visually tie everything together.
+Consistency is key and incorporating elements like twine, barnboard and flowers will help visually tie everything together.

 Knowing your venue also helps you figure out what type of enclosures you’ll need to order along with your invites.
 For example, if your event was hosted in a big city, you could probably forego adding in a map card.
 However, since it’s likely that your barn wedding venue is in the middle of nowhere, it’s super helpful to include one.
 Sure, your guests could look it up on a GPS but some guidance may be necessary especially if they’re not used to navigating around backroads.